BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 <hr/>

 <p>
-But what about when the divide between the world as you wish it were and the world you experience is so severe that neither Buddhist Upekkhā ("the virtue of equanimity") nor Judeo-Christian wrestling really works.
+But what about when the difference between the world as you wish it were and the actual world is so bad that neither Buddhist equanimity nor Judeo-Christian wrestling helps.
 A shot from another of that artist's videos shows a quote from the novel <i>Song of Enchantment</i>, by Ben Okri: "If you look too deeply everything breaks your heart." --TODO cite the novel
 </p>